 Falling as you get older gets increasingly dangerous.
-After all, your bones get more brittle which can cause even minor falls to result in serious injuries.
-So much so that over 800,000 patients per year are hospitalized due to a fall injury.
+After all, your bones get more brittle, which can cause even minor falls to result in serious injuries.
+So much so that over 800,000 patients are hospitalized annually due to a fall injury.

 When you suffer a fall, it only increases your chances of falling again.
 The bathroom presents hazardous conditions that can make it difficult to safeguard from accidental falls.

 However, there are things you can do to help prevent falls in the bathroom.
-This article will be detailing some of the top things you can do.
+This article will detail some of the top things you can do.

 9 Tips To Effectively Prevent Falls In The Bathroom

 First and foremost, you want to deal with slippery surfaces that can become dangerous in the bathroom.
 If you have tile floors, you want to place down non-slip floor mats.
 Having non-slip bath mats can reduce your risk of suffering an accidental fall while walking in the bathroom.

 These mats typically have suction cups underneath, which keep them in place.
 This way, when you step on the mat, the carpet or mat doesn’t move, which could cause you to lose your balance.

 Along with adding non-slip mats to your bathroom floor, you should add a non-slip shower mat.
 These mats work in the same way.
 Without a non-slip shower mat, you will find it very difficult to prevent falls from accidental slippage.